Firefighters: Compare Gasoline, Electric and Battery-Powered Fans

 Battery powered fans do appear to be a good solution for situations requiring them to be carried indoors, for ventilating a small interior area, without introducing any CO, and for short-term use (as are electric fans).

 Gas fans remain the best choice for fire fighters who implement coordinated ventilation during which firefighters follow the fresh air in.
 Gas fans can achieve high (or low) air volume as needed.
-If you need it, you need it.

 Gas PPV fans, as well as our one high-output electric fan, continue to be safe, reliable, high-performance, long-lasting solutions for our customers.
 They are and will continue to be best for fire departments who use aggressive horizontal or mechanical ventilation during coordinated attack (see training and research by UL Firefighter Safety Research Institute).

-Firefighting fans are used in hot environments and are run for long periods of time during which they may be subject to overheating.
+Firefighting fans are used in hot environments and are run for long periods of time, during which they may be subject to overheating.
 Operation may be needed well above the operating temperatures specified for bat-fans.
 (Before buying, note every battery-powered fan’s operating temperatures.)

 As a PPV fan manufacturer and firefighter, James’s other concerns with battery-powered fans include: